How Much Does a Wedding in Denmark Cost?

 • Personalized document checklist

-• Application to the Danish Family Court (Familieretshuset)
+• Application to the Danish Agency of Family Law (Familieretshuset), including all Danish authority fees

 • All communication with Danish authorities on your behalf